lupyuen/lupyuen.github.io/src/what.md

 I'm not paid by Apache Software Foundation.
 But I'm extremely grateful to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work on PinePhone!

+If we're keen to build and boot NuttX on our PinePhone, please read on...

-# Build NuttX on PinePhone
+# Build NuttX for PinePhone

 TODO